 Old trunks, stumps, and branches lying around are colonized by oaks and red beeches, and other hardwoods.
 This luminous representative is rarely found on softwood.
 The bitter dwarf ball can be found in Australia, Pakistan, North Asia, North America, North Africa, the Canary Islands, and throughout Europe.

 In Scandinavia, its distribution area extends up to the 65th parallel.
 The species occurs in almost all forest types, parks, gardens, rows of trees, and also on solitary trees.
 Here mycelium and fruiting bodies glow in the dark.
 The fruiting bodies appear all year round.
-They are not poisonous but inedible and therefore unsuitable as edible mushrooms.
+They are not poisonous but inedible and, therefore, unsuitable as edible mushrooms.

 However, many species do not thrive in the Central European climate.
 They prefer warmer, more humid climates.
 This includes, for example: